 Note that the reference lexer is being explicitly instructed to save

-the output to reference.cl-lex
+the output to reference.cl-lex (the --out flag).

 Since P2 prints CL-Lex to standard output (rather than writing it to a file),

-we use a redirect to save this output to a file (> file.cl-lex
+we use a redirect to save this output to a file (> file.cl-lex).

-is a command line tool for comparing the
+Finally, diff is a command line tool for comparing the

 contents of two files.
 You may also find Diffchecker